MarynaShavlak/dev-interview-hub/src/pages/ArticlesPage/ui/ArticleInfiniteList/README_.md

-# RedesignedArticleInfiniteList
+# ArticleInfiniteListRedesigned

 ## Overview
-The **`RedesignedArticleInfiniteList`** component is designed to present a modern and efficient way of displaying articles with support for infinite scrolling and dynamic layout adjustments.
+The **`ArticleInfiniteListRedesigned`** component is designed to present a modern and efficient way of displaying articles with support for infinite scrolling and dynamic layout adjustments.
 It utilizes the Virtuoso library to implement virtualization, which allows rendering only the elements currently in the viewport rather than all DOM elements at once.
 This approach optimizes performance and reduces memory usage, especially in long lists or grids.
 The component adapts its presentation based on feature flags and user interactions, ensuring a seamless experience during the transition to newer UI components.
 When the `isAppRedesigned` feature flag is activated, it switches to using updated UI elements, providing a more contemporary interface while maintaining support for legacy designs.
 Additionally, the component includes a **ScrollToTopButton**, which allows users to smoothly scroll to the top of the page with a single click.
 This feature enhances navigation by providing an easy way to return to the top, particularly useful for lengthy lists or grids.

 ## Props
-The **`RedesignedArticleInfiniteList`** component accepts the following props:
+The **`ArticleInfiniteListRedesigned`** component accepts the following props:

 | Prop               | Type                  | Required / Optional | Description                                             |
 |--------------------|-----------------------|----------------------|---------------------------------------------------------|